MorseMicro/camera-onvif-server/README.md

   (which are required to compile - remember, this is all generated...).
   If you want to add a function, move it from stubs.cpp to the appropriate other file.

+We also use the ONVIF API server to deliver an HTML index page by adding an http_get_handler.
+See httpgethandler.c/h.

 ## Adding support for a new RTSP server